FoxoTech/methylize/README.md

     - a list of strings,
     - integer binary data,
     - numeric continuous data
-    - pandas series or numpy array
+    - pandas Series, DataFrame or numpy array

 Only 2 phenotypes are allowed with logistic regression.
-Linear regression can take more than two phenotypes.
-The function will coerge string labels for phenotype into 0s and 1s when running logistic regression.
-To use the meta data associated with a dataset, you would need to pass in the column of your meta dataframe as a list or series.
+Use Linear regression with numeric (measurement) phenotypes like age or time.
+You can pass in the GEO meta DataFrame associated with a dataset along with `column=<columnname>` kwarg.
 The order of the items in the phenotype should match the order of samples in the beta values or M-values.

+Covariates are also supported for logistic (but not linear) regression.
+Pass in `covariates=True` to treat all other columns in a phenotype DataFrame as covariates, or pass in a list of column names to specify specific parts of the DataFrame.
+Note that supplying too many covariates for small sample sizes will lead to most probes failing with Linear Algebra or Perfect Separation errors.

 For details on all of the other adjustable input parameters, refer to the API for [diff_meth_pos()](docs/source/modules.html#module-methylize.diff_meth_pos)